norman-thomas/epson-projector-remote/README.md

 ## Equipment

-* Particle Photon
+* ESP8266 compatible controller
 * EPSON projector (EH-TW 4400, in my case)
 * RS232 interface (MAX3232 chip)
 * 4 jumper wires

 ## Wiring

 The Wiring is very straight-forward.
-Simply connect the following pins from your Particle device to the MAX3232 (RS232) board:
+Simply connect the following pins from your controller to the MAX3232 (RS232) board:

 * `Vin`—`Vcc`
 * `GND`—`GND`